ruggeri/tech-notes/randos/heating-and-cooling.md

 - Some people do note that refrigerant is a super greenhouse gas.
 And any refrigeration system will inevitably have leaks.
 - Another problem is that heat pumps will go off when electricity shuts off, whereas a gas furnace will keep running.
+I believe this fucked many people in Texas when power went out.
 - Thus heat pumps make more sense in milder climates.
 But there are also _ground source_ heat pumps, which interface not with the atmosphere, but with the ground.
 The ground temperature is more stable than the